 I'm a word-nerdy thinker who's big on brands; how they look, sound and feel.
 I believe solid process gives creative teams the freedom to think bigger (and a robust brand book helps, too).
 Oh, and just so you know, I am NOT related to William.
 Although, if that'll score me a gig with bi-monthly stints in Paris with day trips to the Loire Valley, then we're totally related.
 Cousins, actually.

-Our studio team wanted to enrich our social channels with more authentic, engaging fan content.
-We concepted #ThatLiveLife -- a series of portraits and videos taken at live events around the world.
+In an effort to connect authentically with fans of sports, music and theater (and enrich our social channels with engaging fan content), we concepted #ThatLiveLife -- a series of beautifully shot still portraits, moving portraits, and documentary-style videos taken at live events around the world.
 Organic engagement with the portraits exceeded our baseline across all social channels -- sometimes up to 13X more.

 Selling tickets can be a little....transactional.
 We decided to bring some personality into that space by displaying a series of "reasons to sell" throughout stubhub.com.

-Founded in 1922, Better Homes and Gardens is a truly iconic brand.
-It produces $1.4 billion for Walmart each year.
-I became something of an expert in the world of comforter sets, scented candles and decorative cake stands.
+Founded in 1922, Better Homes and Gardens is a truly iconic brand and brings in $1.4 billion for Walmart each year.
+I managed copy, compliance and editorial voice for thousands of SKUs of comforter sets, candles, and 6-in-1 slow cookers.

 The world's first app-enabled video RC!
 A big deal for kids, geeks and makers alike.